fmorrisey/Angular_Sandbox/README.md

    - - the class directive mimics the `[ngClass]` directive
    - Structural Directives
    - - the loop directive mimics the `\*ngFor` directive

+5. ### Tour of Heros
+    - Basics of Angular Architecture